brunocordioli072/solana-vanity/README.md

 # Solana Vanity

 A CLI tool for generating Solana vanity addresses with custom prefixes.
-Built with Rust for maximum speed and efficiency.

 ## Installation